 Addresses many of the challenges facing children in "families apart."
 Parents discuss ways that children are "put in the middle" and exchange strategies for easing children's stress and anxiety.

-Examines ways that children are affected by family break-up and ongoing parental conflict at different stages and ages.
-Small-group discussions allow parents to share concerns and suggestions with others who have children of similar ages.
+Begins with a look at factors that influence a child’s response to the divorce experience.
+Then examines the ways children are negatively affected by family break-up and ongoing parental conflict at different stages and ages.
+Discussions allow parents to share concerns and suggestions with others who have children of similar ages.

 Focuses on moving from an “intimate” to a “business-like” relationship.
 Addresses the characteristics of a business relationship; the disengaging process; grieving process; handling memories; and six guidelines for a long-term, business-like relationship with the other parent.